RenderKit/ospray-studio/doc/scenegraph.md

 methods are actually shortcuts to calling `traverse()` using the appropriate visitor.

-A node can check its modified status using
+A node can check its modified status using `bool isModified()`.
-`bool isModified()`.
 This will return `true` whenever any of a node's children are marked as modified (i.e. a node is considered "modified" if and only if one or more of its children are modified)

-### UI Generation

-UI is generated automatically, though `Node`s can affect the generated widgets.
-UI generation will be discussed either in a GUI section, or in the UI generator `Visitor`'s section.

 ### Special Considerations

-Any other structural notes, C++-specific design principles (such as copy/move deletion), and any other unwritten `Node` lore.

 `Node`s cannot be copied or moved; this includes forbidding the use of copy constructors as well as `operator=` for other `Node`s.
 This design avoids some edge cases where SG structure may become fragile.
 Suppose we have `Node a = b`, where `b` is also a `Node`.
 Now, `b`'s parent contains two identical `Node`s -- including the same name.
-When accessing that name, which node should be affected?
-Or, should `a` replace `b` entirely?
+When accessing that name, it is ambiguous which node is accessed.
+Nor is it clear that `b` should replace `a`.
 We avoid these cases altogether.

 ### Special Node Types

 There are two main special `Node` types: `Node_T` and `OSPNode`.

+`Node_T` represent a node used specifically to hold a single primitive/trivial value, such as an `int`, `float`, or `std::string`.
+Aliases for most types are provided in `sg/Node.h`, such as `IntNode`, `FloatNode`, and `StringNode`.
+These are primarily used as parameter nodes; that is, nodes that provide values for their parents' parameters.

+The `OSPNode` type is for nodes encapsulating OSPRay objects, such as a `Camera`, `World`, or a `Light`.
+Many of the classes defined throughout the `sg/` directory define these types of nodes.
+They hold a C++ wrapped object (using the OSPRay C++ API) within a `handle()`.
+Any children of these nodes are automatically provided to this internal object as an OSPRay parameter[^sgonly].
+Child nodes use their name to select the OSPRay parameter name, and their value as the parameter's value.

 ### OSPRay Studio SG Structure

-The actual structure of the SG in concrete terms: root `Frame` node, its `OSPNode` children, and so on.

-### Creating Your Own Node Type

-The basic steps in creating your own node type.
-This is where experiential information comes into play.
-Things like, create children in the constructor, setting UI limiters and SG-only flags, registering it, settings its type, etc.

-[^anytype]: The `Any` type comes from `rkcommon`, in `utility/Any.h`.
-It provides a C++11 interface similar to C++17's `std::any`.

-[^flatmaptype]: The `FlatMap` type comes from `rkcommon`, in `utility/FlatMap.h`.
-It provides a similar interface to `std::map`, but uses an `std::vector` for faster lookups.

----
+A basic example of a scenegraph contains a `Frame` node at the root.
+By default, this node will have a `FrameBuffer`, `Camera`, `Renderer`, and `World` child.
+The `World` will contain a `Lights` node (lights manager) which provides it a single ambient light `Light` node.

+From here, importer nodes may be added to the world. `Transform`, `Geometry`, and `Volume` nodes are children of the importer node that loaded the file.

 ## Visitors